Cogges Manor Farm: Overview

 The aim of Cogges Manor Farm is to give visitors an insight into farm life, and how the food they eat is husbanded or cultivated.
 Additionally it provides workshops for school children and adults about food production, local history, horticulture and rural arts and crafts.
 The grounds and the medieval barns are used for traditional festivals, theatrical performances and private functions.

 It also serves the community as a recreational facility where families can meet and feed the animals, enjoy the ambience of the farmyard, the orchard and a traditional walled vegetable garden, and wander around the woodland site of a disused moat on the banks of the Windrush.

-Though close to the busy centre of Witney, the Farm is surrounded by common land and pasture, giving it a remarkably rural feel.
+Though located close to the centre of Witney, the Farm is surrounded by common land and pasture, thus retaining a rural character.

 Though not geographically in the Cotswolds the buildings of the Farm and the older parts of Witney have many of the characteristics of a Cotswold settlement.
 It lies within the boundary of the ancient Royal Hunting Forest of Wychwood.